 - If you’re cooking, use a microwave instead of a stove or oven.
 This saves energy and won’t heat the home just because they are being used.

-The tips in this guide can be applied at any time, but if you’re moving into a new home or replacing old appliances, plan ahead by getting a home and supplies that are energy efficient.
+The tips in this guide can be applied at any time, but if you’re moving into a new home or replacing old appliances, plan ahead by getting supplies that are energy efficient.
 With a little bit of foresight and proper monitoring of your energy-use habits, you’ll be surprised by how much money you are able to save.